901abc26123bee/901abc26123bee.github.io/source/_posts/Unveiling-HTTPS-The-Roles-of-PKCS-Digital-Certificates-Public-Key-Infrastructure-and-Chain-of-Trust.md

     This standard defines a general syntax for data that may have cryptography applied to it, such as digital signatures and encryption.
 RSA is often used within PKCS #7 for signing and encrypting messages.

 - **PKCS #8 Private-Key Information Syntax Standard**:

-    This standard describes the syntax for private key information, including RSA private keys.
-It outlines how private keys should be encoded and stored securely.
+    This is a more versatile standard for storing private keys.
+It defines the structure for private key information and supports a variety of key types, including RSA, DSA, and ECDSA.
+The standard specifies how private keys should be encoded and securely stored.

 - **PKCS #10 Certification Request Standard:**